Yes, You Can Grow (or Regrow) Your Eyebrows — Here’s How

 4. Stay Hydrated

-Now that your skin is moisturized to encourage healthy brow growth, you’ll want to remember to keep your insides hydrated as well.
+Now that your skin is moisturized to encourage healthy brows, you’ll want to remember to keep your insides hydrated as well.
 Drinking water is one of the most important factors for staying healthy, and naturally, this makes sense, given the human adult body is comprised of 60% water.
-Most experts recommend at least eight glasses of water per day, which is great for hair as keeping hydrated ensures that our follicles are getting lubricated, thus stimulating growth.
+Most experts recommend at least eight glasses of water per day, which is great for hair as keeping hydrated ensures that our follicles are getting lubricated, thus stimulating hair follicles.
 Not a fan of plain H2O?
 You can try adding slices of cucumber or lemon to your water to give it a fun, tasty twist.

 5. Improve Your Diet

-If you suspect that your slow hair growth is in relation to your diet, it’s time to switch things up.
+If you suspect that your hair isn't thriving is in relation to your diet, it’s time to switch things up.
 Without giving your body the proper nutrients to function, you can’t expect to have thick, luscious brows as a result.
 An iron-packed diet will make a big difference.
 Try eating leafy greens as many times throughout the day, as well as avocado, fish, nuts and legumes to encourage healthy hair growth.

 6. Take a Hair Vitamin